 Businesses can utilize SMS marketing in a number of ways, such as through a long code or short code.
-Short codes are better for mass communication, and so are often more popular.
+Short codes are better for mass text services, and so are often more popular.

 Don't know much about short codes?
 No worries!
 After you finish reading this, we're sure you're going to be well on your way to becoming an expert.